North Henderson High Takes Top Honors in Inaugural “Pawrade of Homes,” Marked by School Check Presentation

 “The level of craftsmanship and creativity on display was impressive,” said Jeff Ehrhardt, a BABRM member and home builder representative with Sherwin-Williams.
 “Through our Workforce Development Committee, we are focused on creating more opportunities like this where students can gain hands-on experience and start to see a future for themselves in the trades.”

-At North Henderson High School, the winning project was a collaborative effort led by woodworking instructor George Mraz and his Woodworking II class.
+At North Henderson, the winning project was a collaborative effort led by woodworking instructor George Mraz and his Woodworking II class.

 Thirteen students participated in the build, working from initial design concepts through final construction.
 After reviewing specifications provided by BABRM, each student submitted a design idea.
 The class selected a final concept through a group vote, developed construction plans, and worked together to refine and build the structure.